qwaneu/qwaneu.github.io/_drafts/flow-distribution.md

 earlier will provide gains on the short term.

 The challenge is to start out with tiny improvement efforts.
-This might be for instance doing a walkthrough of the code together when a developer has finished something, instead of waiting for pull request feedback.
+This might be for instance pair programming, or doing a walkthrough of the code together when a developer has finished something, instead of waiting for pull request feedback.

 ![flow distribution: a small amount of time dedicated to improvements will affect technical debt and defects eventually, but it in the short term it will already affect the issues coming back from test](/attachments/blogposts/2022/flowdistribution-3.jpg)